New York Rescue Workers Detoxification Project: Outcomes

 It was reported in October 2007 that 838 people had completed the program.
 The clinic displayed towels with colored stains, as evidence that toxic material had been sweated out in the saunas.
-According to its Director, Jim Woodworth, during the Purification Rundown firefighters had passed odd-colored bowel movements and sweated out mercury, aluminium and magnesium.
+According to its director, Jim Woodworth, during the Purification Rundown firefighters had passed odd-colored bowel movements and sweated out mercury, aluminium and magnesium.
 The Fire Department's chief medical officer, Dr. Kerry Kelly, criticized the lack of objective evidence, saying, "I have trouble believing in these purple-stained towels."

 An investigation by the New York Press asked a number of independent doctors about the evidence for the Purification Rundown.
 None of them endorsed the program's effectiveness and some explicitly described it as dangerous.
 Several said that no peer-reviewed research on the rundown had been published in any medical journal.
 Some apparently supportive studies have been published, but these lack control groups and have other scientific failings.
 According to Deputy Fire Commissioner Frank Gribbon, doctors investigating the program on behalf of the Fire Department concluded that it was not detoxifying.
 University of Georgia bioterrorism expert Cham Dallas also denied that the procedure could detoxify, saying "It sounds great and they mean well, but it just doesn't work."

 In 2007, James Dahlgren and colleagues published a small-sample pilot study assessing the project.
 Dahlgren is a doctor who promotes the Purification Rundown as a method of detoxification.
-The study claimed to find evidence both of elevated levels of polychlorinated biphenyls (PCBs) and polychlorinated dibenzofurans (PCDFs) in the rescue workers and improvement during the regime.
+The study claimed to find evidence both of elevated levels of polychlorinated biphenyls (PCBs) and polychlorinated dibenzofurans (PCDFs) in the rescue workers and improvement during the program.
 Two scientists from Cambridge Environmental, Inc. published a thorough critique of the study.
-They questioned the premise that WTC rescue workers needed detoxification, citing studies that had found that their blood concentration of toxins was no greater than normal.
+They questioned the premise that World Trade Center rescue workers needed detoxification, citing studies that had found that their blood concentration of toxins was no greater than normal.